Add Code Requests Policy

 Notes:

-• Students not currently declared in an Economics major will likely not be considered for add codes in 400-level Econ courses, unless the course is an approved requirement for another major (e.g. ACMS: Mathematical Economics Option, Statistics, Political Science: Political Economy Option, etc.).
+• Non-Economics majors will not typically be given add codes in 400-level courses unless the course is an approved requirement for their major (ACMS: Mathematical Economics option, Statistics, Political Science: Political Economy option, etc.).

 • Any misconduct or misuse of add codes will result in immediate dismissal from the course, and possible disciplinary action with the Department of Economics Undergraduate Committee.

 • Students must be admitted to the Economics major during the regular admission process in order to graduate with an Economics degree.
-Completing course requirements for the major (BA or BS) without being formally admitted will not result in graduating from the UW with an Economics degree.
+Completing course requirements for the major without being formally admitted will not result in graduating from the UW with an Economics degree.

 Share